brainstormforce/bb-header-footer/README.md

 - New: Added theme support for the primer theme and it's child theme.
 - Improvement: Allow theme's to declare support for the plugin in their code.
 - Improvement: Add header/footer on page using Beaver Builders functions instead of adding via shortcodes.
+- Improvement: Shrink header option now shrinks the header a bit more leaving some padding in the row.

 ### 1.1.2 ###
 - New: Sticky headers!